Stephanie Tubbs Jones

 Stephanie Tubbs Jones (September 10, 1949 – August 20, 2008) was an American politician who served as the U.S. representative for Ohio's 11th congressional district from 1999 until her death in 2008.
 A member of the Democratic Party, her district encompassed most of Downtown and Eastern Cleveland and many of the eastern suburbs in Cuyahoga County, including Euclid, Cleveland Heights and Shaker Heights.
 She was the first African American woman to be elected to Congress from Ohio.

 On December 19, 2006, Tubbs Jones was named Chairwoman of the House Committee on Standards of Official Conduct for the 110th Congress.
 She was also a member of the House Ways and Means Committee.
 On August 19, 2008, Tubbs Jones was found unconscious in her car, having suffered a cerebral hemorrhage caused by a ruptured aneurysm.
-She was taken to an East Cleveland hospital, where she died the next day.
+She was taken to Huron Road Hospital in East Cleveland, where she died the next day.

 Early life, education and family

 Tubbs Jones was born in Cleveland, the daughter of Mary, a factory worker and cook, and Andrew Tubbs, an airline skycap.
 She graduated from the city's Collinwood High School.
 She earned an undergraduate degree from Case Western Reserve University, graduating with a degree in Social Work from the Flora Stone Mather College in 1971.
 In 1974, she earned a Juris Doctor from the Case Western Reserve University School of Law.

 On November 27, 1976, she married Mervyn L. Jones.
 Less than a year before they married, Mervyn Jones had been charged with aggravated murder and robbery.
 He eventually pleaded guilty to a lesser count of manslaughter and received "shock probation."
 The couple were married for 27 years until Mervyn's death, October 2, 2003.
 They had one son, Mervyn Leroy Jones Jr. Tubbs Jones was a member of Delta Sigma Theta sorority.
 She was actively involved in the National Five Point Thrust Programs of her sorority, particularly Social Action and Political Awareness as an integral part of "Delta Days at the Nations Capital".

 Tubbs Jones was Golden Life Member of the National Association for the Advancement of Colored People.